MumenJarrah/cloudlab2/lab1.md

 Specifically, each package MUST be prepared according to the requirements and restrictions below.
 Failing to do so will result in an invalid package that can’t be used to score this assignment component.

-### Directory Structure
-  * Each submitted package MUST follow the directory structure below:
+  * **Directory Structure.** Each submitted package MUST follow the directory structure below:
     ```
     <package>/
         |-- main.c       // mandatory: the only code file to submit